pikdum/steam-deck/README.md

 this will:

-0. install SteamLinuxRuntime Sniper
-1. install pikdum/vortex-linux
-2. use ./vortex-linux to set up vortex
+1. use umu to set up vortex
-3. add a 'Skyrim Post-Deploy' shortcut to desktop
+2. add a 'Skyrim Post-Deploy' shortcut to desktop
    * needs to be run every time after you change mods in Vortex
-   * also adds a 'Fallout 4 Post-Deploy'
+   * also adds a 'Fallout 4 Post-Deploy' and some others
-4. map J: to internal games and K: to sd card games
+3. map J: to internal games and K: to sd card games
    * E: is the sd card root

 after modding, run games normally through game mode rather than launching through vortex